Chapter 14 Additional Simulations

 A preprint of the article is available at ResearchGate.
 Below is the script for simulating item-level data from the factor loadings, means, and sample size presented in the published article.

 Six additional scales were reported in the Lee and Neville (2024) article.
 Optimizing the ability for the simulation to converge and also to provide an array of scales within the nomological net, I chose the three scales below.
-Unfortunately, I could not locate factor loadings for all of them; in these cases I uniformly assigned the factor loading of 0.8.
+Unfortunately, I could not locate factor loadings for all of them; in these cases, I uniformly assigned the factor loading of 0.8.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 • General Belongingness Scale [GBS; Malone et al. (2012)] is a 12-item item scale with Likert scaling ranging from 1 (strongly disagree) to 7 (strongly agree).
-There are two six-item subsales: Acceptance/Inclusion (“When I am with other people, I feel included”) and Rejection/Exclusion (“I feel like an outsider”).
+There are two six-item subscales: Acceptance/Inclusion (“When I am with other people, I feel included”) and Rejection/Exclusion (“I feel like an outsider”).
 The items on the Rejection/Exclusion subscale must be rescored such that higher scores represent a greater sense of belonging in general.
 In the iBELONG study (Lee & Neville, 2024), only a total GBS scale was used.
 My simulation used factor loadings from Malone et al. (2012) but treated them as a single scale.
 This means that there is need to reverse-score the Rejection/Exclusion items in this simulated data.

 • The Collective Self-Esteem Scale–Race Specific Version [CSESR; Crocker et al. (1994)] is a 16-item scale with Likert scaling ranging from 1 (strongly disagree) to 7 (strongly agree).
 Higher scores represent a stronger sense of membership with one’s own racial/ethnic group.
 There are four, four-item subscales: Membership CSE, Public CSE, Private CSE, and Importance to Identity, however the IBelong study (Lee & Neville, 2024) used a total scale score.
 An example item is, “The racial-ethnic group I belong to is an important reflection of who I am.”
 Because I was not able to locate factor loadings from a psychometric evaluation, I simulated the data by specifying a 0.8 as a standardized factor loading for each of the items on the general factor.